-This is the fourth time for Michigan to earn this honor from the FWAA and first since 2011 when the Wolverines came back to beat Notre Dame, 35-31, in the first night game in Michigan Stadium history.
-The other honors came in 2006 and 2003.
+This is the fifth time for Michigan to earn this honor from the FWAA and its first since Nov 27, 2021, following last year’s home win over the Buckeyes.
+The other weekly honors came in 2011, ‘06 and ’03.
 All Division I FBS and FCS schools are eligible to be selected.

-This is the 20th season the FWAA has selected a national team of the week.
-Each honored team receives a custom Cheez-It "care package" along with a hand-crafted game ball made in America by Dallas-based Big Game USA, the nation's leading manufacturer of custom footballs.
-Michigan is the final honored team of the 2021 college football season.
+This is the 21st season the FWAA has selected a national team of the week.
+Each honored team will receive a custom Cheez-It "care package" along with a hand-crafted game ball made in America by Dallas-based Big Game USA, the nation's leading manufacturer of custom footballs.

 The other National Team of the Week nominees for the weekend of Nov.
-27 are:
+26 were:

 About the Cheez-It Bowl